ScottTunstall/LeetcodeMergeKSortedLists/README.md

 Second attempt I used list<> and multiset<> but they were actually slower than the first approach.
 So much for optimisation.

-I thought of other ways such as comparing each head of each list and inserting min value of all lists, might try that next commit.
+I have tried other ways such as comparing each head of each list and inserting min value of all lists - timed out though. ee "IAlsoTried.txt" in the repo.
+Probably to do with the amount of new() calls which are expensive.
+I should maybe tamper with the ListNodes in the vector parameter directly and set their next* instead of creating new instances.

-As usual, use this for learning, not to cheat on leetcode tests.
+As usual, use the code for learning, not to cheat on leetcode tests.